 Rather than messing with checks and automatic withdrawals from my business account, I simply pay for everything automatically with the business credit card and then pay the card in full once a month.

 This helps streamline business finances in a couple of ways.
-First, operations can continue because everything is paid up.
+Paying things beforehand allows operations to continue.
 Second, putting it on a credit card gives you a 21 to 30-day cushion to make a payment.